-The University of Oregon has contracted with Callisto to provide an additional option for students to disclose and record experiences of sex- or gender-based discrimination, harassment or violence, including stalking, bullying, dating and domestic violence.
+The University of Oregon has partnered with Callisto to provide an additional option for students to disclose and record experiences of sex- or gender-based discrimination, harassment or violence, including stalking, bullying, dating and domestic violence.
 Callisto is a nonprofit organization that creates technology to combat sexual assault, empower survivors, and advance justice.
 This online resource is a way for students to record securely and privately what happened to them, and to document the experience in a way that can help preserve important information should a student later wish to make an official report.
+Callisto also provides access to free legal consultation and confidential support services.
 Learn more or make a report at uoregon.callistocampus.org.

-Confidential Reporting
+Confidential Resources

 Victims who wish to seek counsel and/or resources without informing law enforcement or triggering a duty to investigate by the university have options that are confidential, while still complying with federal and state law.
-Confidential reporting options include the following:
+Confidential options include the following: